lzh0321/Minimize-proteome-reallocation/README.md

 # About MORP
-The **MORP** is an algorithm based on the enzyme-constrained genome-scale metabolic model.
-The MORP is the prediction that when the condition changes, the cell responds based on the **m**inimization **o**f **r**eallocation of **p**roteome principle.
-The method calculated the minimal the sum of absolute differences between previously and currently simulated enzyme usage fluxes, from which the intracellular enzyme usage distribution can be obtained after condition change.
+The **MORP** (**M**inimization **o**f **R**eallocation of **P**roteome) algorithm is built upon the enzyme-constrained genome-scale metabolic model.
+It predicts that when conditions change, cells respond based on principle of minimizing the reallocation of proteome.
+This method calculates the sum of absolute differences between previously and currently simulated enzyme usage fluxes, with the goal of obtaining the intracellular enzyme usage distribution after the condition change.

 # Applicable scenarios and conditions
 scenarios: